Kaukaba

-Kaukaba, or Kawkaba is a municipality in the Hasbaya District in the Nabatieh Governorate in southern Lebanon.
+Kaukaba (كوكبا) or Kawkaba is a municipality in the Hasbaya District in the Nabatieh Governorate in southern Lebanon.

 Archaeology

 By the village is a Neolithic archaeological site East of Majdel Balhis near Rashaya in the Beqaa Valley, Lebanon.
 It was first found by P. Billaux in 1957 who alerted Jesuit Archaeologists, Fathers Henri Fleisch and Tallon.
 Open air site excavations by L. and F. Skeels were also carried out in 1964.

 The rock shelter site lies amongst fields covered with basalt boulders from ancient lava flows.
 It is in a low pass from the Karaoun Dam to Rashaya.
 This area is close to the 4 heads of the Jordan River and is drained by feeders such as the Dan, Banias, Hasbani and Upper Jordan rivers, North of Hasbaya.

 Artefacts found on the surface included flint axes, sickles, obsidian, basalt vessels and arrowheads dated to the oldest Neolithic periods.
 Prominent artefacts found included a series of flint picks with heavily worn points due to extremely heavy usage.
 Fragments of agricultural tools such as basalt hoes have been found with very slight dating suggesting the 6th millennium or earlier.
 Flints were not knapped on site and the centre of the hoe production has not yet been found.